liporuwcha/a___development_tools_infrastructure/README.md

 #### ada_ database servers

 I run the Postgres server on Linux directly or in a container.
 The default port is 5432.
-In the container I use VSCode or SSH tunneling to forward the port 5432, so I can connect to the server from Windows.
+In the container I use SSH tunneling to forward the port 5432, so I can connect to the server from Windows.

 #### adb_ database config